Air Quality, Exposure, and Environmental Justice

 - Randomized control trials and double-blind crossover studies, for indoor air pollution interventions.

 Our work appears in Science, PNAS, Nature Sustainability, Environmental Science & Technology, and related journals.
-My research has been cited more than 25,000 times, according to Google Scholar; I am among the top 10 most cited researchers in the past 5 years in air pollution and in environmental justice.
-I previously served on the U.S. EPA Clean Air Scientific Advisory Committee (NOx panel) and I have been an expert witness in lawsuits regarding air pollution exposures.
+Our research has been cited more than 25,000 times, according to Google Scholar.
+Marshall is among the top 10 most cited researchers in the past 5 years in air pollution and in environmental justice, according to ScholarGPS, and he is a Highly Cited Researcher according to Web of Science.
+Marshall previously served on the U.S. EPA Clean Air Scientific Advisory Committee (NOx panel).

 I direct the Grand Challenges Impact Lab (GCIL) and I am an adjunct professor in Global Health.